pgpkg/pgpkg/docs/pages/manual.md

 # pgpkg

-pgpkg is a small, fast and safe Postgresql database migration command-line tool (and Go library) focussed on ergonomics, simplicity, reliability and reusability:

-* ergonomics: SQL function source code can be edited in the same source tree as your native code;
-* simplicity: SQL code requires no special migration syntax or file names;
-* reliability: migrations are transactional and can include SQL unit tests;
-* reusability: SQL code can be reused as modules in multiple projects.

-pgpkg makes writing Postgresql stored functions as easy as writing functions in any other language, such as Go, Java or Python.
-It lets your SQL code live next to your native code, so you can easily switch between languages in your IDE.

-pgpkg is designed explicitly to enable you to use the same source code workflows as your native code: you can edit your SQL functions in the same IDE, commit them to the same Git repository, review them with PRs alongside other changes, and deploy them seamlessly to production.
+Packaging tool for Postgresql.

 ## Usage

     pgpkg {deploy | repl | try | export | import} [options] [packages]

+## Description

+pgpkg is a small, fast and safe Postgresql database migration command-line tool (and Go library) that makes it easy to incorporate Postgresql database functions into your native code.
+It aims to be:

+* ergonomic: SQL function source code can be edited in the same source tree as your native code;
+* simple: SQL code requires no special migration syntax or file names, and pgpkg has minimal configuration;
+* reliable: migrations are transactional - and can include SQL unit tests;
+* composable: SQL code can be reused as libraries in other SQL projects.

+With pgpkg, you can use the same source code workflows as your native (non-SQL) code: you can edit your SQL functions in the same IDE, commit them to the same Git repository, review them with PRs alongside other changes, deploy them seamlessly to production, and even write unit tests.

+pgpkg includes tools to help you import other packages into your workspace, deploy your code against a temporary database, migrate an existing database, run unit tests, and export the SQL code for deployment into production.

-## Status
+## Status and Compatibility

 pgpkg is alpha quality.
-It is very usable, but some features aren't yet complete, or work with caveats.
+It is very usable, but some features aren't yet complete, work with caveats, or are buggy.
 In particular, error reporting is not as good as it could be, and is an area of focus at this time.

+The format for packages, configurations, environment variables, tests etc remains subject to change until pgpkg 1.0 is released.

+pgpkg is not likely to damage your database (unless you write SQL that tells it to), but as with any database tool, you should always have a backup of your important data, especially when you're getting started.

+pgpgk should run on any modern postgresql database.
+It can be safely used on databases containing existing tables or functions, and won't modify those tables or functions unless instructed to do so.

+pgpkg has not been tested on Windows, and I suspect it won't work due to path issues.
+This is not intentional, and I welcome any help in this area.

+## Pgpkg packages

+A pgpkg package is any directory or ZIP file whose root contains a package configuration in a file called `pgpkg.toml`.

+Packages are always installed into one or more database schemas, which must be specified in the package configuration. pgpkg will create the schemas if they don't exist.

+pgpkg packages may also contain a directory called `.pgpkg`.
+This directory is a cache of packages imported from elsewhere and used as dependencies in your project.

+In pgpkg, SQL functions, views and triggers can be declared in any `.sql` file in the directory tree, meaning that your SQL functions can be intermingled with your native code.
+Other database objects, such as tables, domains and UDTs, are stored in a special directory and are migrated sequentially.
+The structure of a package is described in more detail, later.

 ## Running pgpkg

-The easiest way to run `pgpkg` is:
+> Note: by default, `pgpkg` will search for a `pgpkg.toml` file by starting in your working directory and searching
+> the parents.
+In the following examples, we assume you're in a subdirectory of your package directory, but you can
+> also specify a project directory.

+To create a temporary database, install your package(s), run your tests, and then run `psql` on the new database:

+    pgpkg repl

+`repl` is a great tool for quickly testing and exploring your code while developing a new package.
+The database is dropped when you quit `psql`.

+To perform a test installation of your package into an existing database (specified by the `PG*` environment variables):

+    pgpkg try

+Even if `try` is successful, the database transaction used to upgrade the database is aborted, meaning that your database is not changed.

+To perform a permanent installation of your package into an existing database:

     pgpkg deploy

-this will search for a `pgpkg.toml` file in the current and parent directories, and perform a database migration from that point.
+`deploy` will replace all functions, views and triggers previously installed with `pgpgk` with the latest versions, and will run a sequential migration of tables and other objects.
+Note that database objects created outside of `pgpkg` won't be modified unless explicitly instructed in your `.sql` files.

-`pgpkg deploy` will modify your database.
-If you want to do a test migration, use `pgpkg try` instead:
+`pgpkg deploy` is the only one of these commands which will modify an existing database.

-    pgpkg try

-`pgpkg try` is identical to `pgpkg deploy`, except that the database transaction used to upgrade the database is aborted, meaning that your database is not changed.

 See [commands](#commands) for more detail.

 ## Database Connection

-pgpkg uses the standard libpq environment variables and defaults (`PGHOST`, etc).
+pgpkg uses the standard libpq environment variables and defaults (`PGHOST`, etc), which can be found [here](https://www.postgresql.org/docs/current/libpq-envars.html).
 If you can run `psql` with no options, you can use pgpkg. pgpkg also supports a `DSN` environment variable to specify a Postgresql data source name, which can be used to override the `PG*` settings.